connectomicslab/connectomemapper3/documentation/installation.rst

 	Debian package installation (Ubuntu >=11.10)
 	--------------------------------------------

-	Installation is composed of a :doc:`debian package file <download>` (cmp_2.x.x_all.deb, containing the python cmp and cmtklib packages) and compiled binaries (32/64 bit versions available).
+	Installation is composed of a :doc:`debian package file <download>` (cmp_3_2.x.x_all.deb, containing the python cmp_3 and cmtklib packages) and compiled binaries (32/64 bit versions available).

 	.. |dtb_download| raw:: html

 		<tt class="xref download docutils literal"><a class="reference download internal" href="_downloads/DTB.tar.gz" onmousedown="_gaq.push(['_trackEvent', 'DTB', 'download']);">Download</a></tt>

-	* :doc:`Download <download>` the .deb package and install it with the Ubuntu Software Center (default if you double click on the package on Ubuntu) or using the dpkg command (sudo dpkg -i cmp_2.x.x_all.deb).
+	* :doc:`Download <download>` the .deb package and install it with the Ubuntu Software Center (default if you double click on the package on Ubuntu) or using the dpkg command (sudo dpkg -i cmp_3_2.x.x_all.deb).
 This will install all the needed dependencies.
 	* |dtb_download| the compiled binaries needed by the Connectome Mapper and install them by putting them somewhere in the PATH (e.g. copy all the executable of the archive to /usr/local/bin).
 If you run into any trouble when running the connectome mapper, try recompiling the executables from the "src" folder.
 	* Install our forked version of Nipype (http://nipy.sourceforge.net/nipype/).
 For now, we require a modified version of Nipype interfaces that is available on our Github repository (https://github.com/LTS5/nipype).
 To install it clone to your machine the nipype fork by typing `git clone git://github.com/LTS5/nipype.git`, and run the install script with `sudo python setup.py install`.
 You will have to remove already installed versions of nipype if they were installed through apt-get (installation location: `/usr/lib/pyshared`) as it will take precedence over versions installed through the setup.py script.